 And the Arctic ice conditions in the winter and spring can bring even the most powerful icebreakers to their knees.
 Accordingly, to give MOSAiC the best-possible chance of success, its logistics experts have pursued an approach that is as varied as it is flexible.
 An indispensable element, despite all of these preparations: having more than one ‘plan B’ ready, so that the expedition’s logistical plan can quickly adapt to every contingency.

-Thankfully, RV Polarstern won’t have to get started on her own: when she departs Tromsø on 20 September 2019, bound north, the flagship of the Alfred Wegener Institute will be accompanied by the Russian research vessel Akademik Fedorov.
-The two ships will support each other when breaking into the ice and further researchers, who will help set up the research infrastructure on site, as well as an international group of 20 young investigators, will be on board.
-And when it comes to looking for the ‘perfect’ ice floe, which has the right qualities for the Ice Camp, the two ships will be supported by their own helicopters.
-Later, once Polarstern has anchored at the ice floe, allowed herself to become frozen in the ice, and dispatched her scientific crew to set up the central research stations on the ice, Akademik Fedorov will begin deploying automatic monitoring stations in a radius of up to 50 kilometres.
+Thankfully, RV Polarstern didn't have to get started on her own: when she departed Tromsø on 20 September 2019, bound north, the flagship of the Alfred Wegener Institute was accompanied by the Russian research vessel Akademik Fedorov.
+The two ships supported each other when breaking into the ice and further researchers, who helped set up the research infrastructure on site, as well as an international group of 20 young investigators, were on board.
+And when it came to looking for the ‘perfect’ ice floe, which has the right qualities for the Ice Camp, the two ships were supported by their own helicopters.
+Later, once Polarstern had anchored at the ice floe, allowed herself to become frozen in the ice, and dispatched her scientific crew to set up the central research stations on the ice, Akademik Fedorov began deploying automatic monitoring stations in a radius of up to 40 kilometres.
 And throughout the expedition, the researchers will use Polarstern’s two on-board helicopters to visit remote stations from time to time, in order to conduct routine maintenance or retrieve the latest data.
 The nearby stations and measuring equipment are a different story: the researchers can reach them using one of eight snowmobiles or, to keep emissions to a minimum, on foot.